rdinogit/riskIT/README.md

 May 2023
 Ruben Bernardino

-**The proposed solution to the use case is presented in the `WordAnalyzer` project and its corresponding `WordAnalyzer.Tests` project.
+**The proposed solution to the use case is presented in the `Test` project and its corresponding `Test.Tests` project.
 The relevant classes are `WordFrequencyAnalyzerStringProvider` and `WordFrequencyAnalyzerRegexProvider`.**

-**Additionally, a showcase project `Api` and a Benchmark project `WordAnalyzer.Benchmark` are included and do not interfere with the proposed use case solution.**
+**Additionally, a showcase project `Api` and a Benchmark project `Test.Benchmark` are included and do not interfere with the proposed use case solution.**

 ## Word Analyzer Library